localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ## Introduction

 [LocalStack Pro](https://twitter.com/localstack/status/1181338405315256320) was announced in 2019, shipping along with it the LocalStack Web application, revolving around resource browsers, and managing your LocalStack subscription.
 Over the past few years, we have expanded the scope of the LocalStack Web Application to encompass modern developer toolings & features to make local cloud development a breeze!
 These included [Stack Insights for detailed AWS API telemetry](https://docs.localstack.cloud/user-guide/web-application/stack-insights/), [Cloud Pods browser for storing state snapshots](https://docs.localstack.cloud/user-guide/web-application/cloud-pods-browser/), [Chaos Engineering](https://docs.localstack.cloud/user-guide/chaos-engineering/) & [IAM Policy Stream](https://docs.localstack.cloud/user-guide/security-testing/iam-policy-stream/) dashboards, and much more!
-While the initial focus was to provide an experience similar to the AWS Management Console, our overall vision has shifted to help developers turbocharge their inner development loop.
+While the initial focus was to provide an experience similar to the AWS Management Console, our overall vision has shifted to help developers turbocharge feedback cycles for their inner development loop.

 As our team expanded and we envisioned a broader scope for the LocalStack product, we started dogfooding our software to leverage the same features our customers use LocalStack for!
-LocalStack’s core cloud emulator allows us to run our application infrastructure locally and provide an efficient cloud developer experience across the entire software development lifecycle (SDLC).
+LocalStack’s core cloud emulator allows us to run our own cloud application infrastructure locally and provide an efficient developer experience across the entire software development lifecycle (SDLC).
 This experience enables us to build our product features in a way that closely matches what our customers are looking for — a comprehensive developer platform that facilitates local multi-cloud development across different providers and services!

 In this blog, we highlight how we use the LocalStack core cloud emulator and other novel solutions, to build, test, and integrate new features in our LocalStack Web Application.
 We’ll also detail some of the lessons we have learned, recommendations for success, and how our experience has further helped us improve the base emulation layer!

 ## How do we enable local cloud development?

 The LocalStack Web Application comprises two central components — the client application and the related backend.
 Our whole infrastructure is hosted on Amazon Web Services (AWS) and is deployed using the Cloud Development Kit (CDK).
-We use various AWS services, such as Lambda, S3, SNS, SQS, CloudFront, DynamoDB, ECS, EC2, Cognito, and Secrets Manager, to name just a few!
+We use various AWS services, such as Lambda, S3, SNS, SQS, CloudFront, DynamoDB, ECS, EC2, Cognito, and Secrets Manager, to name just a few.
 We use ReactJS & Typescript for our client application while using Flask & Python for the backend.

 The complexity of our cloud infrastructure and various managed dependencies mean that there is no straightforward way of testing it!
 While [AWS’s official recommendations](https://docs.aws.amazon.com/prescriptive-guidance/latest/best-practices-cdk-typescript-iac/development-best-practices.html) push us forward to using assertions and snapshot tests, there are inherent limitations and hurdles such as protracted deployment periods and expensive cloud resources.

 ### Infrastructure deployments & testing

-With our core cloud emulator, we can run our entire cloud infrastructure on our local machine!
-We are using [`cdklocal`](https://github.com/localstack/aws-cdk-local), our open-source wrapper script on the CDK library to run our CDK deployments against LocalStack.
-Here are the commands that are wrapped inside a Makefile target, that enabled us to bootstrap the local developer environment and deploy our platform stack on developer machines.
+With our core cloud emulator, we can run our entire cloud infrastructure on the local machine!
+We are using [`cdklocal`](https://github.com/localstack/aws-cdk-local), our open-source wrapper script around the CDK library, to run our CDK deployments against LocalStack.
+Here are the commands that are wrapped inside a Makefile target, which enabled us to bootstrap the local developer environment and deploy our platform stack on developer machines.

 ```bash
 export AWS_ACCOUNT_ID=000000000000 AWS_DEFAULT_REGION=eu-central-1